 The lien waiver document was supposed to be simple.
 It was supposed to be a receipt…a waiver of lien rights exchanged for a payment.
 Now, however, it’s a hot mess of legal traps and nuances.

 If you learn anything from reading about lien waivers, you must learn this: It is impossible to manage lien waivers without some tool.
-Just like you need a tool to manage mechanics liens, preliminary notices, and bond claim compliance, so too do you need a tool to manage the process of exchanging lien waivers.
+Just like you need a tool to manage mechanics liens, preliminary notices, and bond claim compliance, so too do you need a tool to manage lien waivers.
 Don’t underestimate this need!

 Downloading a lien waiver form is a good quick fix, but it is not a solution to organizing and managing all your waivers.
-Levelset makes it easy for companies that exchange lien waivers regularly to manage all their lien waivers in one place.
+You need, instead, some type of lien waiver software application or tool.
+Levelset makes it easy for companies that exchange lien waivers regularly to track all their lien waivers in one place.
+You can explore other tools in our review of the 5 Best Lien Waiver Tools.

 With a free Levelset account, you can exchange unlimited lien waivers.
 Send signed waivers to your customers, or request waivers from your customers and vendors.
 Collect all the waivers you receive in one place whether they come by mail or email, so you can track waiver status and take next steps.
 Levelset makes lien waivers easy, fast, and collaborative for everyone ranging from suppliers and contractors to lenders and property owners.